If you are not sure what to serve or bring on New Year’s Eve or any party or potluck for appetizers, this recipe is a

 Olive oil, lots for brushing (prepare it in a small bowl with a pastry brush handy)

 Optional variations for a hearty dinner with phyllo: add crumbled goat cheese or feta and/or sautéed or grilled chicken thigh or breast (as cubes or shredded chicken).

 A few tips before taking out your phyllo:

 Phyllo is flakey so it needs to be worked with quite quickly so have a slightly damp clean kitchen cloth ready to cover it with before and between uses.
 Organize yourself ahead kind of like for an Easter painting job, but without the newspaper!
-It’s best to prep everything ahead, your generous oil in a small bowl along with pastry brush, a large work surface or if you don’t have a big counter then use a large wooden board or an extra sheet pan on the dining table.
+It’s best to prep everything ahead, your generous oil in a small bowl along with pastry brush, a large work surface or large baking board or if you don’t have a big counter then use a large wooden board or an extra sheet pan on the dining table.
 Plus a large lightly oiled sheet pan to transfer the spanakopita phyllo wraps to.
 Also of course predraining the antipasto slightly in a sieve and having it in a bowl beside you is helpful.

 Read the recipe ahead of time if you have never used phyllo.